malcolmjmr/crypto-analysis/README.md

-This repository is used for my market analysis and trading strategies for profiting from the crypto currency markets.
+This repository is used for my market analysis and trading strategies.